• Skip to primary navigation

 • Slowly mix in the powdered sugar, 1/2 cup at a time, beating well after each addition.
 Continue until all the sugar is incorporated and the frosting looks fluffy.

-• If your frosting is too thick, add dairy-free milk, one tablespoon at a time, until you reach your desired consistency.
+• Add coconut milk or dairy-free milk, one tablespoon at a time, until you reach your desired consistency.
 Remember, you want it to be spreadable but still hold its shape.

 Nutrition